 Give Them Separate ‘Belongings’

 Cats are very territorial.
 If your first cat has become used to having its own feeding bowl, toys, and litter tray, it won’t take kindly to being asked to share those things with a new cat.
 In your cat’s mind, those things are his or her own private property, and it doesn’t want to share.
+Getting them their own cat trees with the assistance of kittycattree.com will help prevent fights over belongings.
 Get all-new equipment for your new cat, and put it all in a different part of the house.
 You should find that your first cat carries on using the older things, and your newer cat automatically gravitates toward the newer things because they’re not marked with your first cat’s scent.
 That should bring the territorial dispute to an end, and peace should break out.

 Get Cat Leashes